-As disclosed in note 6 to the financial statements, as at 30 June 2022, the Group's capitalised exploration and evaluation expenditure was carried at \$2.634.875.
+As disclosed in note 6 to the financial Our audit procedures included but were not limited to: statements, as at 30 June 2023, the Group's capitalised exploration and evaluation expenditure was carried at \$3,172,994.

-The recognition and recoverability of exploration and evaluation expenditure was considered a key audit matter due to:
+recognition and recoverability exploration and evaluation expenditure was considered a key audit matter due to:

 - The significance of the balance to the Group's financial position; and - The level of judgement required in evaluating management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources ("AASB 6").
-AASB 6 is an industry specific accounting standard requiring application of significant judgements, estimates and industry knowledge.
-This includes specific requirements expenditure to be capitalised as an asset and subsequent requirements which must be complied with for capitalised expenditure to be carried as an asset.
+AASB 6 is an industry specific accounting standard requiring the application of significant judgements, estimates and industry knowledge.
+This includes specific requirements for expenditure to be capitalised as an asset and subsequent requirements which must be complied with for capitalised expenditure to be carried as an asset.